-Turn the unit over so that the back is facing you.
-Place your thumb on the large arrowhead on the battery compartment cover.
-Press in and down, toward the bottom of the unit (in the direction indicated by the arrow).
-The battery cover will snap off.
+Turn the unit over so that the back is facing you and loosen the thumbscrew at the bottom of the battery case.
+Place your fingers in the ridged grips on the outside edge of the battery compartment cover.
+Press in on the grips and lift the cover away from the unit case.
+The battery cover will pull free.

-Remove AirMap battery cover.
+Loosen thumbscrew and remove AirMap battery cover.

 Install the batteries according to the decal in the battery compartment, which shows the correct polarity.
-Point the positive pole of the upper battery to the left; point the positive pole of the bottom battery to the right.
+Point the positive pole of the leftmost battery down, and alternate them as you move right.

 Replace the battery compartment cover.
-Align the cover latch tab with the slot inside the case.
-With a finger, press the bottom of the cover in and then up, toward the top of the unit
+Align the cover latch tabs with the slots inside the case.
+Slide the cover into place, and then push down on the bottom edge until the cover snaps into place.

-Replace battery compartment cover.
-Align tab with slot, left.
-Press in cover bottom, right
+Replace battery compartment cover: Slide cover into place, left.
+Press in cover's bottom edge, right